Get Started#

 make run

-This builds and starts 5 containers:
+This pulls and starts 5 containers:

 Service |